uccser/cs-field-guide/csfieldguide/chapters/content/en/coding-encryption/sections/the-key-distribution-problem.md

 Public key encryption is very heavily used for online commerce (such as internet banking and credit card payment) because your computer can set up a connection with the business or bank automatically using a public key system without you having to get together in advance to set up a key.
 Public key systems are generally slower than symmetric systems, so the public key system is often used to then send a new key for a symmetric system just once per session, and the symmetric key can be used from then on with a faster symmetric encryption system.

-A very popular public key system is RSA.
+A very popular {glossary-link term="public-key-cryptography"}public key cryptography{glossary-link end} system is RSA.
 For this section on public key systems, we will use RSA as an example.

 ### Generating the encryption and decryption keys